MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 * Key Encipherment
 * Key Encipherment, Digital Signature

 Each value maps to a registry value name in the NDES server.
 The NDES server translate an incoming SCEP provide value into the correspond certificate template.
-The table belows shows the SCEP provide value to the NDES certificate template registry value name
+The table belows shows the SCEP profile value to the NDES certificate template registry value name

 |SCEP Profile Key usage| NDES Registry Value Name|
 |:----------:|:-----------------------:|